tyxchen/WoBonPBRTv3/README.md

 Due to how PBRT is architected, the solution must be rendered separately from the scene;
 the separate renders must then be composited to produce the final image.
-To render the bunny example:
+To render and composite the bunny example:

-    python render.py src/wob/scenes/bunny.pbrt --pbrt build/pbrt
+    python3 render.py src/wob/scenes/bunny.pbrt --pbrt build/pbrt --render-scene

-This will produce the following files in `src/wob/scenes`:
+This will produce the following files:

 - `bunny.png`: the interior solution as rendered by PBRT
 - `bunny.png.mask`: a mask file for compositing
 - `bunny.png.txt`: the raw numerical solution as rendered by PBRT
-- `bunny-scene.png`: the rendered scene
+- `bunny-scene.png`: the rendered background scene
 - `bunny-plt.png`: the final composited image

+Subsequent runs can skip rendering the background scene by removing the `--render-scene` flag.

 ## Credits